agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 MY_COLLECTION.getItem(1); // Returns '{id: 1, name: "frank"}'
 ```
 Therefore, we pass the `primary Key` of the Item, which should be updated as the first parameter.
-And specify as the second parameter the data object that will be merged into the found Item data by default.
+And specify as the second parameter the data object that is merged into the found Item data by default.

 ### 🌪 Overwrite Data
 In order to overwrite the entire Item data with the passed data object, we set `patch` to `false` in the configuration object.